 The Southwest Rapid Rewards Priority Credit Card is the best Southwest Airlines rewards card.
 It gives cardmembers bonus points on partner hotel and car rental spending, fast-track to elite status, $75 in Southwest travel credit every year and more.

-The Southwest Rapid Rewards Priority Credit Card offers up to 100,000 bonus points.
-Earn 50,000 bonus points after spending $2,000 on purchases in the first 3 months your account is open, plus 50,000 more bonus points after spending $12,000 total on purchases in the first 12 months.
+The Southwest Rapid Rewards Priority Credit Card offers 40,000 bonus points after spending $1,000 on purchases in the first 3 months.

 In addition, you'll earn 7,500 bonus points after your Cardmember anniversary each year.